Inbox Zero for Error Tracking

 What I do

-I take a case-by-case approach.
-For errors in local development, I don’t clean up at all.
-Errors pile up, and that’s fine—I know to look at the top, and the rest just drifts down.
+In local development, I take a different approach.
+Errors pile up, and that’s fine: they’re transient, and I know to look at the top.
+The rest just drifts down and eventually disappears.

 Tools for Inbox Zero